Tams3d/T3D-GN-Presets/README.md

 - **T3D GN Presets** is designed to solve basic operations which require much more complex node trees and time-consuming processes with a simple **easy-to-use solution**.
 We assure to provide constant updates, bug fixes and support for every newest Blender Stable Releases.
 This Addon Will evolve many new changes over time with performance, customizability, and user requests as the main key.

-- Tams 3d's Geo-Node Presets Add-on appends pre-made Geometry Node Groups at `Geometry Node Editor > Add > T3D's Presets` - with separate categories based on uses.
+- Tams 3d's Geo-Node Presets Add-on is located at `Geometry Node Editor > Add > T3D's Presets` - with separate categories based on uses.
-- Requested Users to read [Licence & Files]() before sharing.
+- Requested Users to read [Licence & Files](https://github.com/Tams3d/T3D-GN-Presets/edit/Development/README.md#licencing--files) before sharing.

 - The Addon Stability & Releases are being defined by the [Changelogs](https://github.com/Tams3d/T3D-GN-Presets/edit/Master/README.md#magic_wand-changelogs) Version and the Color of the Circle :white_circle: followed by it.
   - For example,